apache/datasketches-website/docs/Graduation/Maturity.md

 responsibilities to contributors who add value to the project.

 #### Yes.
-  * We have elected one new committer and have more on the way.
+  * We have elected three new committers and have more on the way.
 All of these are and will be meritocracy based.

 ### CO50
 > The way in which contributors can be granted more rights such as commit